jamie2210/CI_MS3_RR/TESTING.md

 The same issues occurs for the 'My Reviews' button.

+ - Sadly with limited time I have been unable to resolve this issue so to work around it I have removed the per_page which sets the 4 at which to paginated from.
+ - This means the reviews page will still paginated but when searching for reviews or clicking 'My Reviews' a list will be generated allowing the user to access all reviews in over 4.
+ - It's not perfect but allows for a better user experience, with more time I would look into another way of allowing the pagination to remain.
+ - removed code: <code>per_page = 4</code>

 __3. Password__

 When creating the password if it does match the correct requirements the user is only notified it does not match, rather than alert the user what they must include.